minggli/chatbot/README.md

 To list all leaflets or leaflet for the chosen symptom.

-## Further ideas and development
+## Further development ideas
-Using vector representation of words (e.g. Word2Vec) rather than sparse matrix to extract proximity of semantic meanings in embedded space;
+Using word vector rather than sparse matrix to extract semantic proximity in embedded space;

+Explore Recurrent Neural Network (e.g. LSTM) to move from retrieval-based model to generative;

-Explore LSTM as text classification alternative to Naive Bayes
+Explore supervised Latent Dirichlet Allocation, ConvNet as text classification alternative to Naive Bayes.